maudes/maudes.github.io/index.md

 **At ICSGame, focused on sports betting app and related internal supporting tools**
 - **User Experience Optimization:** Optimized user flows to drive engagement, conversions, and revenue growth, and designed internal supporting tools to assist the business targets better.
-- **User Research Initiation:** Conducted user research through interviews and user journey mapping to define the product roadmap and create user stories based on user preferences.
+- **User Research Initiation:** Conducted user research through interviews and user journey mapping to define the product roadmap and create user-centric solutions.
 - **Documentation and Validation:** Developed PRDs, wireframes, task flows, and market intelligence; and organized the validation process using JIRA, Confluence, and Figma.

 **At GLVictory, focused on new product discovery and initiation**